CNT5106Cproject/final_project/README.md

 - **~/final_project/{target_file}/**
 - **{target_file} = demo** in default, change it if necessary.

-1. compile - use script or javac directly
+1. Compile the project - use script or javac directly
     ```
     sh ~/final_project/compileProcess.sh
     ```